By: Jordin Landen

 The future of learning is going to rely on mobile.
 Mobile learning offers the freedom for students to consume content when and where they’d like.
 It also helps instructors easily monitor learners' performance and respond to questions quickly.
 5G will facilitate seamless training and learning in a digital environment for employees and students.
-Currently, almost 70% of organizations offer mobile learning and 56% of online learners use a smartphone or tablet to complete at least some of their online course related activities.
+Currently, almost 70% of organizations offer mobile learning and 56% of online learners use a smartphone or tablet to complete at least some of their online course-related activities.

-Augmented reality, virtual reality, and 360 degree video will help keep students engaged in their education and eliminate distractions.
-89% of educators are interested in AR, VR, and 360 degree video to help them build a more immersive learning environment for their students.
+Augmented reality, virtual reality, and 360-degree video will help keep students engaged in their education and eliminate distractions.
+89% of educators are interested in AR, VR, and 360-degree video to help them build a more immersive learning environment for their students.
 98% of educators believe that interactive video will be key to personalized learning in the near future.

 Integrating big data and AI will have a big effect on the future of education.
 It will be able to track learners’ progress and create a personalized learning experience.
-It will also be able to bridge language barriers, lessons will be able to be translated to multiple languages so students from all nationalities can participate in the program.
+It will also be able to bridge language barriers, lessons will be able to be translated into multiple languages so students from all nationalities can participate in the program.
 AI and big data will also make it possible for students to receive real-time assistance when they need it.

 Benefits of eLearning